 I don’t think there is anyone out there, even among the ultra-light tag-cutters who goes hiking without a proper meal cooking solution.
 There are the minimalists with cat can stoves or maximalists who fill half their backpacks with a variety of cooking gear.

 I’ve been using Esbit (US) solid fuel for its size for a while and then switched to the, also great, MSR Pocket Rocket.
 I really like the upgrade but for windy conditions and to speed up the cooking time I wouldn’t mind getting one of those turbo-stoves!

 I would love to put my hands on one of those cooking systems which integrate stoves, wind covers, and cooking pots.
 They are extremely efficient, fast and don’t take that much space in your backpack.
 There are a few different options out there, the JetBoil & MSR seen to be both great choices.

 Hiking Gifts: A Water filter

 There is obviously nothing wrong with carrying huge water canister with you to ensure you are well hydrated on the trail.
 But if you know there are streams or other water sources on the way why not use a filter and save on the weight?
 The Sawyer mini-filter is tiny, weighs close to nothing and is perfect to resupply with water on the go.
 It might be too small if you have a whole family with you, but perfect for a solo traveler.
-I’ve been using Sawyer mini filtration system or a while and it’s been a real life-saver!
+I’ve been using Sawyer mini filtration system for a while and it’s been a real lifesaver!

 Hiking Gifts: Great compact camera